 The UIDAI has released a new app for android and IOS users to enable Aadhaar holders to download their Aadhaar card on mobile phones and keep it handy.
 The app is known as the mAadhaar app.
 The app allows you to do the following:

 Let’s look at the steps on how to create a profile in this app?

 The mAadhaar app also provides the following benefits:

-The DDGs are supported by Assistant Directors General (ADGs), Deputy Directors, Section Officers and Assistant Section Officers.
+The DDGs are assisted by Assistant Directors General (ADGs), Deputy Directors, Section Officers and Assistant Section Officers.
 The HQ has a total sanctioned strength of 127 officers and staff members, including the accounts and IT branches.
-Each of the regional offices is headed by a Deputy Director General (DDG) and the support structure comprises of assistant directors general, deputy directors, section officers, assistant section officers, senior accounts officer, accountant and personal staff.
+Each regional office is headed by a Deputy Director General (DDG).
+The support structure comprises assistant director general, deputy director, section officers, assistant section officers, senior accounts officer, accountant and personal staff.

 Grievances at UIDAI are received through the following modes:

 Grievances can be lodged by calling the toll-free number of the UIDAI - 1947.
 The grievances are examined and then forwarded online to the concerned officer to dispose/resolve them.